logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-and-outside-products/_index.md

 ---
-title: "Diff Tool and outside products"
+title: "Using Diff Tool with other third-party products"
 linktitle: "Using Diff Tool with other third-party products"
 description: "Integrating TestArchitect with other differencing and merging tools."
 weight: 3